SoftwareHeritage/swh-docs/docs/journal.rst

 Kafka message format
 --------------------

-Each value of a kafka message in a topic is a dictionary-like structure encoded as a msgpack_ byte string.
+Each value of a Kafka message in a topic is a dictionary-like structure encoded as a msgpack_ byte string.

 Keys are ASCII strings.